1.2 Verification Result

 {

-throw new ArgumentException($"Token is too old.
-Age: {tokenAge.TotalMinutes:F1} minutes, Maximum allowed: {maxAgeMinutes} minutes");
+throw new ArgumentException($"Token is too old for this operation.
+Age: {tokenAge.TotalMinutes:F1} minutes, Maximum allowed: 2 minutes");

 }